Post

 Engine

-• Description/Symptoms: Oil leaks from the valve covers, leading to engine oil loss and possible engine damage.
+• Description/Symptoms: Oil leaks from the valve cover gaskets, leading to oil consumption and potential engine bay mess.
+Visible oil drips or oil smell.

 • Recalls: None Found